ultradekadent/neptune.ai_assignment/README.txt

 2. All browser interactions (clicks, typing, and navigation) will be significantly slowed down by default, to give you a chance to see what is happening on the screen.
 To speed things up, comment line #16 of the 'conftest.py' file, or decrease the associated value.

-3. Although the framework support cross-browser testing, all tests will be executed in Chromium by default.
+3. Although the framework supports cross-browser testing, all tests will be executed in Chromium by default.
 This can be changed by modifying the parameter(s) in line #9 of the 'conftest.py' file.

 The supported browsers are:
 	- chromium